Mute-Publishing/corpus-mute/README.md

 # Corpus Mute

-_The Mute magazine archive_
+_— A project to catalogue and activate the Mute magazine archive_

-## The project
+## Activities

   - Catalogue Mute's publishing, projects, and networks
-  - Hosts PubFest events: Exploratory republishing fiestas
+  - Host publishing parties: Exploratory republishing gatherings
-  - Coordinate working group meetings
+  - Coordinate a working group

 ## Fundraiser

-Support the **Corpus Mute** work by purchasing a copy of the Mute Print Archive or by donations and sponsorship.
+Support the **Corpus Mute** work by purchasing a copy of the 'Mute Print Archive' or by contributing donations or sponsorship.

-See here for information on the [budget requirements](budget.md) for the archival project.

 **Mute Print Archive:** A limited edition set of the complete print magazine — including the famous FT broadsheet edition, through the glossy magazine series, to the pocket book volume.